arborx/ArborX/examples/dbscan/README.md

   `fdbscan-densebox` (FDBSCAN-DenseBox).
 - `--verify`
   Internal check switch to verify clusters.
-This options is significantly more expected, as it explicitly computes the graph.
-This may also mean that it will run out of memory on GPU even if the DBSCAN algorithm itself does not.
+This options is significantly more expensive, as it explicitly computes the graph.
+This may also mean that it may run out of memory on GPU even if the DBSCAN algorithm itself does not.

 ## Data file format